sct embed

 Embedding text format

-Each concept is embedded as a single string combining all its human-readable content:
+Each concept is embedded as a single string combining all its human-readable content, prefixed with search_document: to activate nomic-embed-text's asymmetric retrieval mode (queries use the matching search_query: prefix - see sct semantic):

 Output format